OpenNMT/OpenNMT/README.md

 ## Sequence-to-Sequence Learning with Attentional Neural Networks

-Implementation of a standard sequence-to-sequence model with attention where the encoder-decoder are LSTMs.
+[Torch](http://torch.ch) implementation of a standard sequence-to-sequence model with attention where the encoder-decoder are LSTMs.
 Also has the option to use characters (instead of input word embeddings) by running a convolutional neural network followed by a highway network over character embeddings to use as inputs.

 The attention model is from
 [Effective Approaches to Attention-based